ibesty/acme_synology.sh/README.md

-# SSL Certificate Automation Deployed to Synology DSM with acme.sh
+# SSL Certificate Automation with acme.sh

 This script automates the process of issuing, renewing, and deploying SSL certificates using [`acme.sh`](https://github.com/acmesh-official/acme.sh) with Cloudflare DNS verification and deployment to Synology DSM.